Reports to: Services Director

 - Bachelor’s degree in related field.
 Work experience may substitute for education.

-- Two or more years’ experience in crisis intervention and domestic violence advocacy preferred.
-Prior legal advocacy work preferred.
+- Three or more years’ experience in crisis intervention and domestic violence advocacy preferred; experience supervising others and/or program management preferred.

 - Multilingual/cultural preferred.